-There are no family relationships between any of our directors, executive officers or directors except as set forth herein.
+There are no family relationships between any of our directors or executive officers.

 Involvement in Certain Legal Proceedings

 During the past ten years, none of our officers, directors, promoters or control persons have been involved in any legal proceedings as described in Item 401(f) of Regulation S-K except as set forth herein.